MrJoeKr/loveTaxes/README.md

 # loveTaxes
-Model made in NetLogo for simulating various taxing strategies
+Model made in NetLogo for simulating various taxing strategies.